Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Randomizers.md

 ## Randomizer Hooks

-1. OnCreate() - called when the Randomizer is added or loaded to a scenario
+1. OnCreate() - called when the Randomizer is added or loaded to a Scenario
-2. OnIterationStart() - called at the start of a new scenario iteration
+2. OnIterationStart() - called at the start of a new Scenario Iteration
-3. OnIterationEnd() - called the after a scenario iteration has completed
+3. OnIterationEnd() - called the after a Scenario Iteration has completed
-4. OnScenarioComplete() - called the after the entire scenario has completed
+4. OnScenarioComplete() - called the after the entire Scenario has completed
 5. OnStartRunning() - called on the first frame a Randomizer is enabled
 6. OnStopRunning() - called on the first frame a disabled Randomizer is updated
 7. OnUpdate() - executed every frame for enabled Randomizers